-The Fair Play timeout rule shall be in affect.
+The Fair Play timeout rule shall be in effect.
+During time-outs, curlers must not leave the playing area.

 DELAY OF GAMES

 - 1. If play is delayed 15 minutes or more, the offending team will lose 1 point and hammer and play will begin in the second end. - 2.
 If play is delayed 30 minutes, the game is forfeited by the offending team.